elsesiy/fluent-plugin-azure-storage-append-blob/README.md

 Whether to calculate MD5 checksum and provide it in a header for the blob service.

-Turn off checksum clculation for FIPS enabled environment.
+Turn off checksum calculation for FIPS enabled environment.

 ### Run tests